Butternut Squash Risotto with Cheese (Risotto alla Zucca)

 Notes

 You can make this Risotto in your pressure cooker, and even in your Instant Pot.
-But you will still need to saute the vegetables before you add all the liquid to the pot.
+But you will still need to sauté the vegetables before you add all the liquid to the pot.

 Happy Cooking! 🙂

-xo Anna and Liz
+Welcome!
+From Anna and Liz

 Leave a Reply